Smaller, Less Expensive, Less Intrusive Government

 Supports Veterans and Those Who Serve Our Communities

 The people who have served our country in the past, those who currently serve our country, and those who work tirelessly in our communities to protect our lives and our property are special people who deserve our thanks and praise.
 They are our friends and neighbors, and the backbone of every community in the Granite State.
 These are our local heroes that help to make New Hampshire stay the number one safest place to live in our country.
 We should give them our support and our help when they need it as well.
 I support our police and first responders that keep our communities safe.

 Pro Business and Local Community

 When business is allowed to flourish, and as a result the economy grows, you have a healthy economic environment for business owners, workers and consumers.
 Free markets and competition make for growth, innovation, and more jobs.
-Prior to COVID-19 affecting our State, New Hampshire had a vibrant and growing economy with low unemployment.
-Because of that strong economic environment, we are now in a better position than most states to recover from the economic setbacks resulting from COVID-19.
-I will fight any legislation that would seek to suppress and hamper that growth and recovery.
+New Hampshire has a vibrant and growing economy with low unemployment.
+I will fight any legislation that would seek to suppress and hamper our continued growth and recovery.
 We should keep business taxes low so that more businesses make New Hampshire their home base.
 We must address the high costs of utilities in New Hampshire as those high costs hurt businesses, non-profit institutions, families and individuals.
 Additionally, our small local community businesses are of great importance and should be nurtured and encouraged.
 We do not need to tie them down with higher taxes, fees, and other onerous requirements.

 Pro Parental Rights